Iceland Travel Guide

 Highlights: Blue Lagoon, Bridge Between Continents, Gunnuhver geothermal area, Reykjanesviti lighthouse, dramatic lava fields.

-Notes: Often overlooked but excellent.
+Often overlooked but excellent.
 Combine with Blue Lagoon visit.
-Great for arrival/departure day since it’s near the airport.
-Recent volcanic activity has created new lava fields — check road access before visiting.
+Great for arrival/departure day since it's near the airport.

 ★★★☆☆ Landmannalaugar (Summer Only)